kaijianding/clickhouse-calcite-optimizer/README.md

 ```

 This tool use calcite to do the optimization and transform the sql to more efficient way
+## Add clickhouse aggregators

+If you get `Expression 'xx' is not being grouped` error, please add a new aggregator in class `ClickhouseAggregators`

 ## Usage
 ```java